AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Handlebars JavaScript library is upgraded to v4.7.6 (NPR-35333).
 * Metadata editor interface stops working as expected when you start from bulk metadata edit and de-select items until a single item remains selected (NPR-35144).
 * Global navigation does not open the correct console when clicked from within `assets.html` page (CQ-4312311).
-* [!DNL Assets] does not display RGB rendition for an asset that has RGB rendition.
-(CQ-4310190).
+* [!DNL Assets] does not display RGB rendition for an asset that has RGB rendition (CQ-4310190).
 * The [!UICONTROL Relate] option in menu is not displayed properly in the [!UICONTROL Properties] page (CQ-4310188).
+* If filetype filter for documents is used to search assets and create a Smart Collection, the filter is not applied when the collection is accessed.
+Instead, all types of assets are displayed in the search (NPR-35759).
+* You cannot drag and add assets in a Lightbox from the [!DNL Assets] user interface (NPR-35901).

 #### [!DNL Dynamic Media] {#dynamic-media-6580}